 Install smoke alarms on every level of your home and near each sleeping area.
 Replace alarms that are more than 10 years old and periodically test your alarm (by pressing the alarms "test" button).

 Don't have a Smoke Alarm?
 The Pinole Fire Department will provide (and install) a free smoke detector in your home.
 Additional detectors may be purchased at a minimal cost.
-Call (510) 724-8973 during normal business hours for more information.
-For more information on our programs, click here.
+Call (510) 724-8969 during normal business hours for more information.

 When used properly, an extinguisher can save lives and property by putting out a small fire or containing it until firefighters arrive.

 There are three basic classes of fire extinguishers...